psgrover2010/parry-blog/_drafts/top-things-to-do-in-linz-austria.md

 Since 2014 Linz has been part of the UNESCO Creative Cities network.
 Finally, I had a chance to visit Linz and then it was the time to explore old and stylish tram with WOW view.
 This ride comes with lots of fun with scenery and many things to do at the top of the Pöstlingberg so overall this is well worth the journey.

 It took me only 20 minutes to climbs Linz & reaches high in mountain.
 This starts from centre of Linz, starting from Hauptplatz and on its way it passes the Anton Bruckner University and the Zoo.

+**Pöstlingberg Caf&eacute; Lounge:**

+The pastry shop Jindrak in Linz took over the restaurant Pöstlingberg Caf&eacute; Lounge.
+The name of the caf&eacute; has remained the same, and all of the additional confectionery Jindrak has been added.

 **Timetable:**